utility-libraries/utilities-sh/template-replace/README.md

 # template-replace

-within your script you can either call it directly with `./template-replace` or load the functions with `source ./template-replace`.
+within your script you can either call it directly with `./template-replace`.

 ## usage